Risk Factors Dashboard

 the conflicts in Ukraine and the Middle East and related price volatility and geopolitical instability;

-governmental regulation and associated environmental and health and safety costs;
+governmental regulation and associated costs related to permitting and environmental, health and safety compliance;

 acquiring and retaining retail natural gas and electricity customers;